 7 Minute Read

-The Seven Baby Steps
+The 7 Baby Steps

-In The Total Money Makeover, Dave breaks down his Baby Steps plan and walks you through each stage of the journey.
-Dave fought his way out of debt and bankruptcy using this exact plan.
-He wouldn’t tell you to do anything he hasn’t already done himself!
-Whether you’re trying to save money for retirement, invest, or find a plan to pay off debt that actually works—you’ll find how to do it here in the Baby Steps.
+Dave breaks down the 7 Baby Steps and walks you through each stage of the journey.
+Dave wouldn’t tell you to do anything he hasn’t already done himself—he fought his way out of debt and bankruptcy using this exact plan!
+Whether you’re trying to save money for retirement, invest, or pay off debt with a plan that actually works, you’ll find out how to do it with the Baby Steps.

 Baby Step 1: Save $1,000 in a Beginner Emergency Fund